-The United Nations Association of Australia (NSW) will be launching a United Nations Diploma in June 2019.
+The United Nations Association of Australia (NSW) has launched a United Nations Diploma in June 2019.
 The concept is to train individuals in the history, structure and operations of the United Nations.
 Inclusive in this will be several competency based subjects that will give the student recognisable skills that can be used in either UN work or their own career.

 The structure of the UN Diploma course is as follows:

 The course uses Competency Based Training, the key competency being Project Planning.
 This can be utilised for the planning of UNAA (NSW) functions.
 Aligned with this are four assessments based upon what has been taught and the student’s ability to plan a project.
 The four assessments will focus on: